Keyboard shortcuts

 Mice from the noble families tend to be wealthy.
 Nobles generally are wealthier than commoners, and can usually source whatever flakes or equipment they desire.

-In houses valuing martial prowess, those with a combined STR + SIZ of 26 or more may be trained in the Royal Guardian Combat Style.
+In houses valuing martial prowess, those with a combined STR + SIZ of 26 or more may be trained in the Royal Guardian Fighting Style.

 • Whiskerton